gemini/engine-takehome-interview/README.md

 ## Prompt

 Your application is a matching engine that receives orders and continuously matches them to see if they can trade.
-Orders are timestamped by their arrival time.
+Your application must be implemented in C++ and you should use a modern revision of the C++ standard (C++17).

+The orders that your matching engine shall receive are timestamped upon arrival.
 Orders are first ranked according to their price; orders of the same price are then ranked depending on the timestamp at entry.

-Read orders from an input file using the format below and emit the trades.
-Print all remaining orders that didn’t fully trade after all input is read.
+Your application must read orders from stdin in the format described below.
+As your program reads the orders, it must emit any trades that result from the placement of an order.
+These trades shall be printed to stdout.

+Once the input stream is fully consumed, your application must print all remaining orders that did not fully trade.
+These orders must also be printed to stdout.

 Please note the streaming nature of this input and structure your program accordingly.

 ## Input Format

-Every line of input contains an order.
-The order consists of an `OrderID`, `Side`, `Instrument`, `Qty` and `Price`.
+Each order shall be delimitted by a new line.
+Each line consists of an order's `OrderID`, `Side`, `Instrument`, `Quantity` and `Price`, delimitted by a varying quantity of white space.
+The stream of orders are sequenced chronologically.
-The orders are listed in same order as the time of entry.

 ### Sample Input

 ```
 12345 BUY BTCUSD   5   10000
 zod42 SELL BTCUSD   2   10001
-13471 BUY BTCUSD .
-6   9971
+13471 BUY BTCUSD   6   9971
 11431 BUY ETHUSD   9   175
 abe14 SELL BTCUSD   7   9800
 plu401 SELL ETHUSD   5   170